Working papers & works in progress

 [Latest public version | 2025 CEP Discussion Paper]

 When firm productivity or product demand rises, workers typically share in the gains through higher wages or expanded employment.
-We show that for firms under monopsony with a binding minimum wage, this link from firm gains to worker outcomes breaks sharply.
+We show that this link can break sharply when monopsonistic firms are constrained by labour market institutions such as minimum wages, which increase the rent-sharing level but decrease pass-through.
 Revenue-productivity improvements raise revenues but not wages or employment: firms simply maintain the minimum wage and absorb the gains into higher wage markdowns.
-We find compelling evidence for these predictions using South African administrative data, based on a cross-sectional kink design as well as within-firm responses to internal and shift-share trade shocks.
+We find compelling evidence for these predictions using South African administrative data, based on a cross-sectional kink design as well as responses to firm-specific internal and shift-share trade shocks.
 These results reveal a previously overlooked monopsonistic margin—productivity-induced markdown adjustment—and we show using a structural model that this substantially diminishes the intended returns of policies such as employment subsidies.

 Surplus labour and structural transformation after land dispossession with Ihsaan Bassier and Surbhi Kesar